Xenogents/maplestory-calculators/README.md

 # Instructions/Notes

+Main reason I made this is because I needed a viable bpot calculator but most calculators come from reboot so I'm pretty sure it doesn't exist.
+I also needed a viable flame calculator for weapons which took into account %all stat and base stat.

+There was also 2 different metrics that I wanted to use which I found useful for something which I personally wanted to do which is differentiating between equaling a certain flame threshold and beating it along with expected gain after beating it.
+The intent is that you put in your current gear stats to find out what kind of gains you'd get out of trying to beat it instead of a preset goal which you're trying to hit.
+Using this I could make cost comparisons between different kinds of upgrades.

 ## Usage

 Putting in all your stat ratios is probably self-explanatory but in the likely case that you don't want to fill in every section, here are some important sections to know about